MicrosoftDocs/customer-insights/ci-docs/data/manage-environments.md

 1. Choose **Delete**.

 1. To confirm the deletion, enter the environment name and select **Delete**.

+After deleting the environment, you can reinstall a new Customer Insights - Data environment on the same Microsoft Dataverse environment.
+Removing dependencies as isn't required to reinstall.

 ## Remove Customer Insights - Data dependencies from a Dataverse environment